 DataStax sponsored this post.

 Just in time for the U.S. tax season’s delayed 2020 deadline, Intuit released the first framework to manage Apache Cassandra clusters.
-After nine years using the open source database, we made our first major contribution to the Cassandra community with DSE Pronto.
+The Data Persistence Platform Team made our first major contribution to the Cassandra community with DSE Pronto.
 Pronto is an Infrastructure as a Service automation suite used to deploy and manage DataStax Cassandra clusters in Amazon Web Services (AWS).

 Pronto ties together an open source suite that includes Packer, Terraform and Ansible, all built into a Docker image.
 The widely adopted nature of these tools also means the framework should be also easily extendible to the other two cloud giants, Google Cloud Platform and Azure.

 Pronto is the result of nine years of customizations we’ve made to Cassandra — a database system that is highly reliable and scalable, but not always intuitive.

 DSE Pronto Abstracts the Complexity out of Managing Cassandra

 My colleagues at Intuit Ben Covi and Nancy Li developed the Pronto GitHub repository, after finding no third-party suite of similar tools with the desired configurability for self-managed clusters.
 It’s not easy to manage your own Cassandra cluster.
 Pronto solves that problem.